Sarhanaoradhi/Whitebox_Project/README.md

 Model training and evaluation on a hold‑out test set

-Interpretation of model outputs: coefficients, feature importances, residual analysis, and discussion of model behavior
+Interpretation of model outputs: coefficients, feature importances, residual analysis, Confusion matrix, accuracy, precision, and discussion of model behavior

 Conclusion summarizing findings and suggestions for further work